 Reflections

-Obscuring bystanders
+Obscuring bystanders and unwanted objects

-Sometimes popular tourist locations are crowded—we can’t be everywhere first thing in the morning, right?
-So here are a few creative ways of obscuring those unwanted bystanders in your pictures.
-These include a combination of one or more of the following: composing your photo with someone or something in the foreground, choosing an extreme angle, and/or using a prop.
+Here are a few creative ways of obscuring those unwanted bystanders and objects in your pictures.
+These include a combination of one or more of the following:

 Fancy framing